 This is what you are looking for is a cactus that looks like the one in the top photo.
 No need to use tongs to gather.
 When you get home, first wash the fruit and cut each in half and this is what you’ll see:

 You can dry the seeds in the fruit or scoop them out and spread them on a cookie sheet.
 If you are trying to rush the process, toast them for a few minutes in a dry frying pan.
 When dry, the seeds will have a little white material.
 Shake the seeds in a bowl and the white matter will rise to the top and you can blow it off.
 If you are including the seeds in something like cake or muffins, just ignore the white and it will disappear into the batter.
-You can find a recipe for gluten-free cake using barrel cactus seeds here.

 The appetizer recipe is basically a cheese-butter-flour mixture most easily made in a food processor.
 If you don’t have a food processor, you can combine the ingredients with a heavy spoon and some elbow grease.
 Chile powder adds a delicious zip to the cheese balls.
 I used chipotle powder, but you can use chiltepine or another flavoring of your choice.